ilya-koyfman/Obsidian-Ilya/PROJECTS/Azure/Azure Permissions.md

 Storage
 - Internal
-	- Best - Allow specific folders based on individual user
+	- Best - Allow specific folders based on individual user - POSI
 	- Reasonable - All users have access to internal

 	* All users able to import and download files